-- Risk Mitigation: A way to identify potential issues that can arise in a program and have a plan in place to reduce their impact if they do occur.
+- Risk Management: A way to identify potential issues that can arise in a program and have a plan in place to reduce their impact if they do occur.

 - Business Plan: Describes goals of a project or program and the strategies to achieve them.